 Levels 25-45 - Stealing from the Hosidius Fruit Stand (40k exp/hr)

-From levels 25 to 45, you’ll be stealing fruit from the Hosidius Fruit Stall in the Great Kourend.
-More specifically, the location is in the southside of the Hosidius house, near the beach.
-To do this however, you’ll need 15% favor from the Hosidius House, which is extremely easy to get.
-Also, while you’re thieving, you’ll notice two angry guard dogs, ready to attack you at any moment.
-To avoid them, and make your thieving experience a bit easier, simply attack them, run into the building adjacent, and lock them inside the house (as shown on the picture).
-In fact, you’ll now be able to thieve the fruit stall with a 100% success rate.
-If you do choose to bank your thieved items, there is a bank slightly northeast.
+From levels 25 to 45, you'll be stealing fruit from the Hosidius Fruit Stall in the Great Kourend.
+More specifically, the location is in the eastside of the Hosidius house, near the beach.
+To do this however, you'll need 15% favor from the Hosidius House, which is extremely easy to get.
+If you do choose to bank your thieved items, there is a bank to the west (past the courtyard).
+Keep at it until you reach level 45!

 Levels 45-55 - Blackjacking Bearded Bandits (80k exp/hr, 100k gp/hr)